rel1c/cheatsheet/README.md

 # Linux Cheatsheet

 This is my personal Linux cheatsheet, for when I don't feel like reading man pages.
-Use it at your own discretion. :nerd_face:
+Use it at your own discretion!

 ### Computer Information: